jina-ai/thinkgpt/README.md

 ## Key Features ✨
+* Thinking building blocks 🧱:
     * Memory 🧠: GPTs that can remember experience
     * Self-refinement 🔧: Improve model-generated content by addressing critics
     * Abstraction 🌐: Encourages LLMs to generalize rules from examples or observations
     * Inference 💡️: Make educated guesses based on available information
-* Natural Language Conditions 📝: Easily express tasks and conditions in natural language
+    * Natural Language Conditions 📝: Easily express choices and conditions in natural language
+* Efficient and Measurable GPT context length 📐
-* Extremely easy setup and pythonic API thanks to [DocArray](https://github.com/docarray/docarray)
+* Extremely easy setup and pythonic API 🎯 thanks to [DocArray](https://github.com/docarray/docarray)

 ## Installation 💻
 You can install ThinkGPT using pip: